-What Do Fresh Hop, Wet Hop, Dry Hopped, and Double Dry Hopped Mean?
+What Does Fresh Hop, Wet Hop, Dry Hopped, and Double Dry Hopped Mean?

-- Fresh & wet hop beers are beer that contain fresh or wet hops. (hop as noun)
+Fresh & wet hop beers are beer that contain fresh or wet hops.

-- Dry hopped beers are beers that have had a hop addition after the boil – they are named after the process of dry hopping. (hop as verb)
+Dry hopped beers are beers that have had a hop addition after the boil – they are named after the process of dry hopping.

 Fresh & Wet Hop Beers